asif-z/landau-siegel-zero-tester/README.md

 Run `misc/precompute_kronecker.c` to generate `chi.txt`.
 After the file is generated, move it to `/input` dirctory.

 We have provided a list of the first 5761455 primes in `input/primes.txt`.
 If you wish to use more primes than this, i.e. if you wish to set $N_0>5761455$, then you must generate your own list of primes up to $N_0$, call the file `primes.txt` and move it to the `/input` dirctory.
+The file `primes.txt` has to contain all primes upto $N_0$, one prime a line, in increasing order.
+One may generate such list using [Primesieve](https://github.com/kimwalisch/primesieve).

 ### 2. Choose the version